Click Here for Our Recommended Antivirus for Your Device

 It consists of six neutrons, six protons, and six electrons.
 This is widely popular as the atomic mass of other nuclides is measured on the scale of this variant only.

 On the other hand, Carbon 14 is also known as Radiocarbon.
 It is a radioactive carbon and the least available in quantity.
-It generally decays in nitrogen.
+It decays in nitrogen.
 This isotope contains six protons and eight neutrons in total.
-This is generally used to replace non-radioactive actions.
+This is used to replace non-radioactive actions.

 Comparison Table